maheshj01/pastelog/README.md

 1. Visit [https://pastelog.netlify.app](https://pastelog.netlify.app)

-2. Paste your logs that you want to share publicly across devices
+2. Paste your logs that you want to share publicly across devices (Linux machine)

 Tip: you can also import gist from gihtub by just pasting the link to your gist